alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 ## Feature 3 - Session macros

 ### Requirements
-- Add a with-session macro that binds a named session to the result of the build function and executes the body with the bound session, much like the let macro, but it also closes the session after the body has been evaluated.
+- Make the session wrapper implement java.io.Closeable so that the with-open macro can be used with the result of create-session and ensure the session is closed after the body has been evaluated.

 ## Feature 4 - Convert Malli schemas to Snowpark schemas